tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 {% endhighlight %}

 This uses globbing to avoid listing all the source files.
-That means you shouldn't ever have to modify it.
+That means you shouldn't ever have to change it.

 Next, create a new section in the Cabal file.

 {% highlight hs %}
 -- husk.cabal
 test-suite doctest
+    build-depends:    base, doctest == 0.9.*, Glob == 0.7.*
     default-language: Haskell2010
+    hs-source-dirs:   test-suite
     main-is:          DocTest.hs
-    hs-source-dirs:   test-suite
-    build-depends:    base, doctest == 0.9.*, Glob == 0.7.*
     type:             exitcode-stdio-1.0
 {% endhighlight %}